arshajii/codon-docs-new/docs/language/classes.md

 Subclasses of exception classes like `Exception`, `ValueError`, etc. must use static inheritance in order to be thrown and caught.
-Furthermore, when calling their parent class's constructor, exception subclasses must suply their type name as the first argument.
+Furthermore, when calling their parent class's constructor, exception subclasses must supply their type name as the first argument.
 Here is an example:

 ``` python
 class MyException(Static[Exception]):